docwho2/java-chime-voicesdk-sma/README.md

 ## Background

 This project provides a library to accelerate the development of [SIP Media Applications](https://docs.aws.amazon.com/chime-sdk/latest/ag/use-sip-apps.html) (SMA) in Java.
 These apps allow for the deployment of multi-region and fault-tolerant self-service applications.
-Some benefits of using Chime SDK versus [Amazon Connect](https://aws.amazon.com/pm/connect/) for self-service applications are:
+Some benefits of using Chime SDK are:

 - SIP Ingress
   - Bring your own carrier.